marinetraffic/mt-ais-toolbox/README.md

 	export USE_PYGEOS=1

+### Installation on Windows OS

+This toolbox relies on GDAL library, for rasterization processs mainly, thus installing it in windows operating system will require a working installation of GDAL across your system.

+To use this module in windows you are required to have a working GDAL installation before installing this toolbox.
+A workaround is installing GDAL through OSGeo4w (https://trac.osgeo.org/osgeo4w/) and define the appropriate paths to use the included python version instead.
+In addition, you  have to include the bin directory of osgeo installation folder to you PATH environmental variable.

 ## Technical Specifications
 - Python version 3.8.6 or later. & installation of "requirements.txt" packages
 - GDAL 3.0.4 ( In ubuntu systems you may execute *apt-get install gdal-bin libgdal-dev*)

 ## Quick Start